 It is now so easy to fly to any country on the other side of the world in less than a day for a much accessible price than it used to be before.
-When you are a scuba diving traveller, there are a couple of things to know when flying and diving to make your trip safer and cheaper.
+When you are a scuba diving traveller, there are a couple of things to know to make your trip safer and cheaper when flying and diving.
+The most important of all is of course the time you need to wait when flying after diving but you will also find tips about how to manage the weight of your diving bag with most airline’s companies.

 In the case of scuba diving and health issues, I always rely on DAN.
 Divers Alert Network (DAN) is a non-profit medical and research organisation dedicated to the safety and health of recreational scuba divers.
 As they explain well on their website: